Table of Contents[Hide][Show]

 Last, the mixture needs time to ferment.
 Usually, about 24 hours – a bit longer if temperatures are cool.

 In the early 1900s, researchers figured out how to make the starter culture apart from using straw.
 This innovation allowed more consistent results in homemade natto production and the first large scale commercial production as well.

 Natto is now enjoyed all over the world as traditional food with a wide array of health benefits for those who consume it regularly.

 Health Benefits of Natto

-Natto is one of the few plant based food options that is truly nutrient dense.
+Natto is one of the few plant-based food options that are truly nutrient-dense.
 It is high in a number of minerals – manganese, iron, copper, potassium, phosphorus, and zinc.
 Since it is fermented, it is also an excellent source of vitamin K2, which few whole foods contain.
 Rampant K2 deficiency exists in the modern diet for this reason with deadly results.

 In fact, natto is the highest food in Vitamin K2 on the planet!
 People who eat it regularly avoid the need for Vitamin K2 supplements.

 How much does natto contain?
-Up to 100 times more K2 than many cheeses, which are the most accessible food in the Western diet that contains significant amounts of this nutrient.
+Up to 100 times more K2 than many kinds of cheese, which are the most accessible food in the Western diet that contains significant amounts of this nutrient.
 Gouda and brie are some of the highest.